 What is the existence of a feral cat-like?

 The majority of feral cats reside in colonies that are formed by a group of cats that are related.
 They typically occupy and protect a determined piece of territory, where a food source (which could be a dumpster or a human that gives them food), and shelter like a building that is abandoned are available.
 While feral cats could be seen by humans that feed them, strangers might not even be aware that feral cats are residing close by.
 Stray cats are typically more visible and might vocalize or approach people when searching for shelter or food.
 Stray cats might either become part of a colony or look to carve their own territory and defend it.

 Is a feral cat’s life essentially a negative thing?

 Looking from the perspective of a human, feral cats that urinate and defecate in their yards or gardens, sleeping or laying on a car, and antagonizing a pet cat, are some of the biggest concerns.
 While a feral cat has a perspective that only considered it being fed and healthy, with freedom of movement.
 In addition to that, there are also things that both feral and pet cats owned such as lounging in the sun, discovering the world and of course, eating.

 Animal welfare has overpopulation as its major concern.
 While there is no full statistic to check in the United States, the Humane Society of the United States states that only around 2 percent of the 29 to 40 million stray and feral cats have been neutered or spayed.
 These cats are responsible for about 80 percent of the kittens produced every year in the United States.

 Management and Control

-Feral cats are typically managed or controlled by numerous agencies in a bid to manage the disease, protect native wildlife and preserving their welfare.
+Feral cats are typically managed or controlled by numerous agencies in a bid to manage the disease, protect native wildlife, and preserve their welfare.
 Feral cats can be controlled by trapping and them administering euthanasia or other types of lethal control.
 They can also be controlled through the TNR trap neuter return program.